 The Company holds assets to back its various liabilities and its shareholder funds and through appropriate investment management, the Company can achieve an appropriate level of investment return.
 Achieving an appropriate level of investment return is not the sole aim though, as the Company needs to manage the related risks within the tolerances set by the Risk Appetite with the aim to achieve pay outs in line with policyholders' reasonable expectations.
+The Company invests in assets in accordance with the prudent person principle, which means that the company only invests in assets of which it can be properly identify, measure, monitor, manage, control and report the risks.

 The Company has a limited risk appetite to incur losses on investments that are held to cover policyholder liabilities.
-These investments are held to match the best estimate cash outflows (per duration and cash buckets) and returns on funds are of lower priority (since the liabilities do not hold guarantees and are discounted against the EIOPA curve).
+These investments are held to match the best estimate cash outflows (per duration and cash buckets) and returns on funds are of lower priority (since the liabilities do generally not hold guarantees and are discounted against the EIOPA curve).